 Bake the dough until the bread balls are set and beginning to brown for 15-18 minutes.
 Remove from the heat and let it cool.
 Then remove the cake pan (saucepan) from the skillet.
 Set aside.

 Heat one tablespoon of butter in a skillet over medium flame, add the finely sliced mushroom, and cook it for 7-5 minutes until tender, and sautéed.
 Stir in the crushed garlic cloves, and cook for one more minute.
 Transfer the mixture into a bowl.
 Return the skillet over the heat, add in the chopped spinach and sauté for 5 minutes.
 Once it wilts, squeeze the juice, and add it to the mushroom mixture.

-In a large bowl, combine mayonnaise, softened cream cheese (20% fat), ¾ cup shredded mozzarella, and ½ cup grated parmesan cheese.
-Stir in the mushroom-spinach mixture and artichoke hearts. (use canned artichoke hearts, rinse, and drain them before using) Give them a nice mix until thoroughly combined.
+In a large bowl, combine mayonnaise, softened Cream Cheese (20% fat), ¾ cup Fresh Mozzarella, and ½ cup grated Parmesan Cheese.
+Stir in the mushroom-spinach mixture and artichoke hearts (use canned artichoke hearts, rinse, and drain them before using).
+Give them a nice mix until thoroughly combined.

 Pour the mixture into the center of the bread skillet.
-Sprinkle with sweet red pepper pieces, remaining mozzarella.
-Then brush with the reserved butter mixture, and top that with two tablespoons of parmesan cheese.
+Sprinkle with sweet red pepper pieces and the remaining Mozzarella.
+Then brush with the reserved butter mixture, and top that with two tablespoons of Parmesan cheese.

 Bake the dip until bubbly, heated, and the bread balls are golden brown for about 10-15 minutes.
 Serve warm.